johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Alexis: Did you always plan to not work after you got married?

-Ruth: Yes, Pap did not want me to work and I really didn't choose to weither.
+Ruth: Yes, Pap did not want me to work, and I really didn't choose to either.
 I was only going to work like the first six months, but that didn't happen because I got laid off.

 Alexis: And was that, with being laid off, is it the same as like, with, was that in town?
 Like, was it a cut at the company?
 Like lots of people stopped working at the same time?